 Decorating a nursery space takes creativity, especially when the space in question is roughly the size of a suburban closet.

 Need a little inspiration?
-Whether you’re making the best of a smaller-than-average bedroom, designing a shared space, or literally putting baby in a closet, these small nursery ideas can make a big difference.
+Whether you’re making the best of a smaller-than-average bedroom, designing a shared space, or literally putting a baby in a closet, these small nursery ideas can make a big difference.

 Don't get discouraged!
 Your “Eureka” moment is just a few short clicks away…Continue to 2 of 11 below.

 02 of 11